->See also: 10 trends that will influence analytics in 2017
+>See also: 10 trends that will influence analytics

 Regarding GDPR, it is important to be able to control the asset, know who is touching it and how they are using it.
 Alteryx Connect is a solution that enables this capability.